The Time and Place of the Transfiguration

 Matt.16:21, Mark 8:31; Luke 9:22-25.
-Only in the gospel of Matthew, which is not strictly chronological, is there a mention of us daily taking up our cross and carrying it before Peter’s confession.
+Only Matthew mentions us daily carrying our cross before Peter’s confession.

 It appears here and other places that the pilgrims from Galilee celebrated the feast of Passover / Unleavened bread one day earlier that the Jews of Judea.
 This is also shown in both Thursday and Friday of Passion Week being called Passover.

 Matt 17:1, Mark 9:1; Luke 9:28 has about 8 days.